iamwillsoto/ai-resume-platform/resume.md

 ## PROFESSIONAL SUMMARY

 AWS Cloud Engineer with experience designing secure, scalable, and cost-effective AWS infrastructure, automating deployments with Terraform and CloudFormation, and building reliable CI/CD workflows.
-Strong background in cloud security, infrastructure standardization, and operational support, with a focus on delivering resilient solutions aligned with business needs.
+Strong background in cloud security, infrastructure standardization, and operational reliability, with a focus on delivering resilient solutions aligned with business needs.

 ## EXPERIENCE